 When you start a small business, you need to decide how to structure it.
 Each structure has its own set of pros and cons; the best format will depend on your business, location, and specific needs.

-If you are unsure what structure is best, review the advantages and disadvantages on the U.S. Small Business Administration website.
+If you are unsure what structure is best, review the advantages and disadvantages of the U.S. Small Business Administration website.

-If you have determined that a corporation is the right structure for your business -- and here is a review of some of the benefits of forming a corporation -- follow these seven steps to becoming incorporated.
+If you have determined that a corporation is the best structure for your business, here is a review of some of the benefits of forming a corporation -- follow these seven steps to becoming incorporated.
 You should always consult an accountant and/or an attorney if you have questions about the process.

 The first step is choosing a name for your business.
 An effective business name should fit what you do, how you do it and the audience you are trying to reach.
 It should be something people will understand and remember.